phrg/phrg/README.md

 - 👋 Hi, I’m @phrg
 - 👀 I’m interested in learning code
-- 🌱 I’m currently learning code
+- 🌱 I’m currently learning html and css
 - 💞️ I’m looking to collaborate on learning
 - 📫 How to reach me i have 0 idea